anbox-cloud/discourse-docs/howto/cluster/scale-down.md

 Scaling down a LXD cluster involves more checks than scaling up.

 There are two important requirements when scaling down:
- - The node you remove must not have any containers left.
+ - The node you remove must not have any instances left.
  - You must wait for a node to be fully removed before you can start removing another one.

 ## Prepare the node for removal

-First, pick the node you want to remove and tell AMS to stop considering this node for new containers:
+First, pick the node you want to remove and tell AMS to stop considering this node for new instances:

     amc node set lxd0 unschedulable true

-Now the node won't be considered for any further container launches.
+Now the node won't be considered for any further instances launches.

-The node might still have containers running.
-You can decide to either kill all containers or wait for your users to disconnect.
+The node might still have instances running.
+You can decide to either kill all instances or wait for your users to disconnect.
-Use the following command to check if the node still hosts containers:
+Use the following command to check if the node still hosts instances:

     amc ls --filter node=lxd0

-Note that a node must have no container left on it before you can remove it.
+Note that a node must have no instances left on it before you can remove it.

-If you want to kill all containers immediately, run the following command:
+If you want to kill all instances immediately, run the following command:

     amc delete --all --yes